 We totally get it.
 You've got a friend visiting Hyderabad and you want to take them to the best restaurants in Hyderabad.
 From biryani to craft beer, there is so much that Hyderabad offers.
 Don't you agree?
 So, here is our list of the best restaurants in the city.
 Food crawl ready?

 Friends Visiting Hyderabad?
 Take Them To These Restaurants

 Lé Vantage Cafe Bar

 Lé Vantage is definitely lit during the nights, but we've spent quite a few afternoons here to vouch for the fact that it's better during the balmy noons.
 The vibe of the indoor seating is very Mediterranean, and the top floor of the cafe-cum-bar has an amazing ambience.
-While on one side, there are windows giving you the view of the outdoors, on the inside, it has walls with neon lights and bar scenes going on (Proper downtown NY bars feels).
-The music is usually pleasant during noon and perfect for conversations over wine.
+While on one side, there are windows giving you the view of the outdoors, on the inside, it has walls with neon lights and bar scenes going on (Proper downtown NY bars feel).
+The music is usually pleasant at noon and perfect for conversations over wine.

 Gotta love the weekend specials at Chicha’s because there’s haleem, marag, and paya to be had.
 Popular for its Khatti Dal, Gurda Fry, and quirky Hyderabadi ambience, Chicha’s will offer you more than just biryani.
 Arrive with a hefty appetite, order the specials along with a Masala Coke and eat away.